We Can Right the Wrongs of the Past with New Globalism

 Investors around the world already trade U.S. Treasury and municipal bonds.
 So this would be just another American bond fund, but with a twist — the bonds cannot be sold directly.
 The brokerages would keep track of the cost basis of the investments, and over a period of time, the principal of the investments would be liquidated back into the investor's settlement fund, plus interest.
 We could have short-term, intermediate-term, and long-term options.
 In this way, it's a high-yield bond fund that acts like a loan, so as to preserve our economic resilience and ensure long-term, stable funding for the American people.
 It's more than just an investment that boasts an interest rate higher than the best CDs on the market.
 It's a vote of confidence — a way to finally put global capital to work rebuilding American prosperity, all while improving the U.S. government's declining credit rating.

-The Great Societal Bond Fund is a comprehensive civic investment vehicle, with equal parts Obama-Biden Bond Fund and Trump Bond Fund — a bipartisan blend of high-yield public-interest bonds that support everything from climate infrastructure to domestic manufacturing.
+The Great Societal Bond Fund is a comprehensive civic investment vehicle — a diversified blend of high-yield public-interest bonds that support everything from climate infrastructure and biotech research to domestic manufacturing, rural broadband, and small business lending.

 The Bond Portfolio

-• Infrastructure Decade Bonds - Loans to states and municipalities to fund large-scale hard infrastructure projects like highways, tunnels, and airport terminals.
+- Infrastructure Bonds - Loans to states and municipalities to fund large-scale hard infrastructure projects like highways, tunnels, bridges, and airport terminals.
 Repaid through toll revenue, user fees, and local infrastructure levies.

-• Green Infrastructure Bonds - Loans to local governments, public utilities, and housing authorities to finance energy-efficiency retrofits, community solar installations, and electrification projects.
-Paid back through energy cost savings and infrastructure usage fees.
+- Energy Infrastructure Bonds - Loans to local governments, public utilities, and housing authorities to finance energy-efficiency retrofits, community solar installations, grid modernization, and electrification projects.
+Repaid through energy cost savings and infrastructure usage fees.

-• Innovation & Education Bonds - Student loans (especially income-share or capped-repayment loans), research grants converted into long-term financing, and R&D investment into climate or biotech startups.
+- Education & Innovation Bonds - Student loans (especially income-share or capped-repayment loans), research grants converted into long-term financing, and R&D investment into climate, biotech, and advanced manufacturing startups.
 Repaid via graduate income or licensing revenue.

-• Small Business Bonds - Loans to under-capitalized but high-potential small businesses, especially those in urban cores, minority-owned businesses, or clean-tech manufacturing.
+- Small Business Bonds - Loans to under-capitalized but high-potential small businesses — especially domestic manufacturers in regions hit hard by offshoring, businesses in urban cores, minority-owned enterprises, and clean-tech manufacturers.
 Repaid through business revenue with government loan guarantees.

-• Defense Bonds - Loans to the Department of Defense and defense contractors for domestic production of military equipment, cybersecurity upgrades, and veteran facilities.
+- Defense & Security Bonds - Loans to the Department of Defense and defense contractors for domestic production of military equipment, cybersecurity upgrades, and veteran facilities.
 Repaid via federal procurement budgets over time.

 The Green Square Deal